vrooje/ScienceTeamGuide/Draft Guide.md

 ### Analytics

-For all our new projects there exists a status page, supported by Ouroboros, at api.zooniverse.org/projects/XXXXX/status where we can tell you what XXXXX is for your site.
+For all our new projects there exists a status page, supported by Ouroboros, at api.zooniverse.org/projects/XXXXX/status where we can tell you what XXXXX is for your site (e.g. https://api.zooniverse.org/projects/galaxy_zoo/status).

 ![Ouroboros Analytics Example](http://zooniverse-resources.s3.amazonaws.com/science_team_guide/apidashboard1.png)